kandelvijaya/website/content/post/fp-functor.md

 Points to consider:

 1. Immediately we see that when we have `.none` value we return a empty `Maybe` type.
-This now doesnot crash.
+This now doesn't crash.
 2. Remember the type erasure we had to do when storing the eventual value.
 Here we know the correct type and hence safely force downcast.

 # Conclusion

-To summerize:
+To summarize:

 1. **Functor** is a type that provides `mapping` capability.
 A type that can be mapped.
 2. Swift has **Collection** and **Optional** types which are Functor.
 (Optional  is not pure Functor and we saw why.)
 3. Functor are useful abstraction that can turn one kind of data into another.
 4. Check out this [Github Repo & Playground: SwiftFunctor](https://github.com/kandelvijaya/SwiftFunctor) for updates and implementation details.
-5. Functional Programming is scrutinizing pure function to produce mathematically proveable, robust and composable software.
+5. Functional Programming is scrutinizing pure function to produce mathematically provable, robust and compose-able software.
 FP is on the rise.
-6. Dont get stuck on **Bulb Paradox**
+6. Don t get stuck on **Bulb Paradox**

 # Whats next:
 1. Next issue will go deep into what a total pure function is.
-2. What is referentialy equality.
+2. What is referential transparency.
 3. OOh!!!!
 This should be pretty awesome.
 Lets say a functor has a partially applied function inside it like `Some (*3)`and we have `Some(4)`, can we map this partially applied function over a data type.
 Yes, we will see **Applicative Functor** next time around.